Safety

 Pregnancy, breastfeeding, and other situations.

 Older adults.
 Older patients may need closer monitoring.
-Dose may need to be lower or adjusted more carefully.
+Doses may need to be lower or adjusted more carefully.

 When to seek emergency care